lexin-chen/SciArt/README.md

 - rendering movies of molecular simulation trajectories.

 ### To create HD 3D images:
-A ```.blend``` example files is located in the release code.
+Two ```.blend``` example files is located in the release code.
 It displays a lipid bilayer and its GPCR.
 This will serve as a guide for some ideal Blender settings, how to model a membrane and protein.
 All rights reserved by Lexin Chen.
+Tw

 Two great resources that guided me into this world are:
 - Crash course Blender by Blender Guru, especially [this beginner playlist](https://www.youtube.com/playlist?list=PLjEaoINr3zgEq0u2MzVgAaHEBt--xLB6U).